klebgenomics/KleborateModular/docs/source/modules.rst

    -m klebsiella__abst, klebsiella__smst

 We further explored the genetic diversity of the aerobactin (\ *iuc*\ ) and salmochelin (\ *iro*\ ) loci among a dataset of 2733 *Klebsiella* genomes (see `this publication <https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0587-5>`_\ ).
-We identified five *iro* and six *iuc* lineages (see figure), each of which was associated with a specific location within *K. pneumoniae* genomes (primarily virulence plasmids).
+We identified five *iro* and six *iuc* lineages, each of which was associated with a specific location within *K. pneumoniae* genomes (primarily virulence plasmids).
 Based on this analysis, we developed a MLST-style approach for assigning aerobactin sequence types (AbST) and salmochelin sequence types (SmST) which is implemented in Kleborate.

 * The most common lineages are *iuc1* and *iro1*\ , which are found together on the FIBk virulence plasmid KpVP-1 (typified by pK2044 or pLVPK common to the hypervirulent clones ST23, ST86, etc).
 * *iuc2* and *iro2* lineages were associated with the alternative FIBk virulence plasmid KpVP-2 (typified by Kp52.145 plasmid II from the K2 ST66 lab strain known as Kp52.145 or CIP 52.145 or B5055).